sinclairzx81/sidewinder/libs/client/readme.md

 ### WebSockets

 The following calls a WebSocketService method using the JavaScript WebSocket API.
-Sidewinder sends message using binary sockets only.
-You can use the JavaScript `TextEncoder` and `TextDecoder` to JSON to and from `Uint8Array`
+Note Sidewinder transmits message using binary RFC6455 sockets only.
+You can use the JavaScript `TextEncoder` and `TextDecoder` to JSON to and from `Uint8Array`.

 <details>
   <summary>WebSocket Example</summary>